marp-team/marpit/docs/theme-css.md

 !> Please notice _it must define the length in **an absolute unit.**_ We support `cm`, `in`, `mm`, `pc`, `pt`, and `px`.

 ?> It is determined one size per theme.
-The slide size cannot tweak through using [inline style](#tweak-style-through-markdown) or [custom class](/directives#class), but may shrink the size of contents if user was using [split backgrounds](/image-syntax#split-backgrounds).
+The slide size cannot tweak through using [inline style](#tweak-style-through-markdown) or [custom class](/directives#class), but may shrink the width of contents if user was using [split backgrounds](/image-syntax#split-backgrounds).

 ### Pagination